kristofa/flume-zipkin-metrics-sink/README.md

 # flume-zipkin-metrics-sink #

+**This repository is archived and not maintained anymore.
+It is still available in read-only mode and can be forked**

 [Flume](http://flume.apache.org) Sink implementation that gets annotations with duration from spans.
 The annotations with duration are application specific and used to measure performance of parts of your code.